Alessandro-Mosconi/Itch.io-mobile-app/DD.md

 Google Firebase will be integral to the ItchExplorer app, providing several backend services to enhance user experience and app functionality.

-- **Firebase Authentication**: Manages user login and sessions securely using various authentication providers, including Google, Facebook, and email/password.
-- **Firebase Firestore**: Acts as the primary database for storing user data, game information, favorites, and other app-related data, supporting real-time synchronization and offline access.
+- **Firebase Realtime Databse**: Acts as the primary database for storing user data, game information, favorites, and other app-related data, supporting real-time synchronization and offline access.
 - **Firebase Cloud Messaging (FCM)**: Sends push notifications to users, ensuring they receive timely updates on game releases, updates, and other relevant information.
-- **Firebase Storage**: Stores user-uploaded content such as profile pictures and game assets.
 - **Cloud Functions**: Executes server-side logic for tasks such as sending notifications, managing complex queries, and performing backend processing.